inivekin/abosa/abosa.typ

 ```]

 #set page(columns: 1)
-#image("img/st-damocles-impaled.jpg",width: 100%, height: 100%, fit: "contain")
+#image("img/st-damocles-impaled.png",width: 100%, height: 100%, fit: "contain")
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2880)[```none
 Suspended, seemingly noticed,
 the tempest flash boils away,
 as if from quick-drawn breath focused
 on strong connection of relay,
+conveying twitch in knuckles locked
+and any defect in the way
+my rate of speech, when overclocked,
+can melt in thermal runaway.
-it's a chaos in transcription,
+It's a chaos in transcription,
 filled and teeming dictionary
 is not listing the description
-of refined words necessary.
+of refined words necessary,
-Conveying twitch in knuckles locked
-and any defect in the way
-my rate of speech, when overclocked,
-can melt in thermal runaway
 with thoughts assumed already heard,
 in phrase of sorts already used
 and purpose clumsily transferred,